 o Defense expert witnesses receive higher credibility ratings when the defense attorney is credible versus non-credible.

 § Jurors siding with the defense, pre- and post-deliberation, indicate that they believe the defense attorney is more credible than the plaintiff attorney.

 § Jurors siding with the plaintiff, pre- and post-deliberation, indicate that they believe the plaintiff attorney is more credible than the defense attorney.

 § Jurors have indicated that there are six elements that decrease an attorney’s credibility

 o Lack of trustworthiness

 § To assess credibility, attorneys need to seek out juror feedback through mock trials, focus groups, and/or post-trial interviews.

-For more detail on the topic of attorney credibility and the research that supports these findings, please review our two-part series:
+For more detail on the topic of attorney credibility and the research that supports these findings, please review our article:

 Juror Confirmation Bias